dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 	}
 	...
 ~~~

+Let's run through this code bit by bit.

-We created the variable **isStarted** so that set up only occurs when the app starts up.
+We created the variable **isStarted** so that the set up only occurs when the app starts up.
 ~~~java
 	private static boolean isStarted = false;
 ~~~